snares-of-derecho/snares-of-derecho/README.md

 ## Sandro (or Alessandro) [3rd Syshost]
 I'm a Sanemi fictive from an OSDD system.
-Doubles and any legal/lightships featuring my source character are fine as long as you ask first.
-I do not tolerate SaneGen/GenSane shippers, unless you're platonically shipping the Shinazugawa brothers, but I know a lot of you do it romantically or more.
-That ship makes me super uncomfortable, keep your distance if you ship it.
+Doubles are fine.
+Legal ships or lightshipping of my source character (Sanemi) is fine, but don't force me to roleplay it, ask first.
+I'm a person not some character to fulfill your fanfic ideas.

+Just in case you're curious: I like to ship Sanemi, Obanai, Mitsuri, and Giyuu all together in a polycule.
+SaneKana (Sanemi x Kanae) is also alright, I sort of ship those two.

+I **hate** SaneGen/GenSane shippers.
+That ship makes me super uncomfortable. **Do not speak to me about it.**

 <img src="sanemi's appearance stamp.gif"> <img src="sanemi kicking the shit out of tanjiro stamp.gif"> <img src="npd sanemi stamp 1.png"> <img src="sanemi's ultimate stamp.gif">